eLiebman/TeamTweetHouse/README.md

 }

 Twit doesn't require the id property, but this app does.

+This way, all identifying information is found in config.js, and the app contains no personal information.

 You can use the config.js from your own project 7, but you'll have to add the id property and set it to your Twitter user id number.
 This will be used to request your user object from Twitter,